-A couple of hours south of Cairns is one of my favourite hidden gems in Queensland, Mission Beach.
-While gaining in popularity, Mission Beach – for now – remains quiet and unspoilt.
+A couple of hours south of Cairns is one of my favorite hidden gems in Queensland, Mission Beach.
+While gaining in popularity, Mission Beach – for now – remains quiet and unspoiled.
 You can hike around the rainforest, up Bicton Hill to a spectacular viewpoint and search for cassowaries – they’re present in this area as well.

 Many people skydive over Mission Beach, and I can see why – it’s a pretty spectacular place to do so.
 Others take a day trip over to Dunk Island where there are walking tracks and unspoiled rainforest.